 Use in HTML-based environments

-In Web-based environment, in particular in HTML content, a web page can use media content coming from MPEG containers and in that case the signaling information may be embedded in the HTML content (or CSS, JavaScript, XML …) and therefore no additional round trip is required for the purpose of selecting which media content to download and play.
+In Web-based environment, in particular in HTML content, a Web page can use media content coming from MPEG containers and in that case the signaling information may be embedded in the HTML content (or CSS, JavaScript, XML …) and therefore no additional round trip is required for the purpose of selecting which media content to download and play.

 In particular, when multiple container files are offered, the "type" attribute on the <source> tag (used in the <video>, <audio> and <picture> tags) enables a browser to know which resource to download.
 The "type" attribute follows the MIME format.